Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 The Strand optimisation project aims to improve:

-• travel choice by creating a safe, separated shared path from Alten Rd to Tāmaki Drive for people who walk and cycle
+• travel choice and efficiency by creating a safe, separated shared use path (SUP) from Alten Rd to Tāmaki Drive for people who walk and cycle.

 Close